Adding an index to Aurora MySQL failed due to local storage exhaustion

 When you run the command, check the "FreeLocalStorage" metrics in CloudWatch.

-We then found that the error occurred when the value got close to 0.
+We then discovered that an error occurred when the value approached 0 to a certain extent.

-*Since ALTER was executed twice, this metric shows two instances of approaching 0.
+*Since ALTER was executed twice, this metric shows two times when it approaches 0.

-When creating a secondary index with ALGORITHM=INPLACE for online DDL, a log file is created that records the DML that was performed during the DDL execution,
+When creating a secondary index with ALGORITHM=INPLACE in online DDL, a log file is created that records the DML that was performed during the DDL execution,

 Temporary files such as sort files are created.
-These temporary files use local storage, and it seems that the query error occurred because the capacity was insufficient.
+These temporary files use local storage, and it seems that the query error occurred when there was insufficient space.

 There are three possible ways to deal with this:

-• Increase the instance size to get more local storage
+- Increase the instance size to increase the local storage capacity

-• Specify the algorithm as ALGORITHM=COPY when executing ALTER TABLE
+- Specify ALGORITHM=COPY as the algorithm when executing ALTER TABLE

-Increase the instance size to get more local storage
+Increase the instance size to increase the local storage capacity

 This time I dealt with it this way.